Come Get It: The Very Best of Aaron Carter

-Come Get It: The Very Best of Aaron Carter is the second greatest hits album by American singer Aaron Carter released on January 17, 2006 by Jive Records and Legacy Recordings.
+Come Get It: The Very Best of Aaron Carter is the second greatest hits album by American singer Aaron Carter released on January 17, 2006, by Jive Records and Legacy Recordings.
+The album brings together material from his three studio albums issued by the label, Aaron's Party (Come Get It) (2000), Oh Aaron (2001) and Another Earthquake!
+(2002), as well as tracks from his 2003 compilation Most Requested Hits and the soundtrack to the 2001 film Jimmy Neutron: Boy Genius.

-The album received mixed reviews, with ChartAttack calling it inexplicable.